The Hydra sbt plugin smoothly integrates Hydra into Sbt. What the plugins does is to override the sbt

 .hydra/sbt, inside the base directory

 hydraCheckForUpdatesEnabled: A flag controlling if availability of Hydra updates should be checked.

-hydraMetricsServiceJvmOptions are build-level keys.
-While, all other keys are scoped to the project, and hence you can provide a different value for each of them on each project.
+hydraMetricsServiceJvmOptions is a build-level key.
+All other keys are scoped to the project, meaning you can provide a different value for each of them on each project.
 The ones that are relevant for optimizing the execution of Hydra are